Sutured manifold hierarchies and the Thurston norm: Introduction

-This last result allows us to answer a question posed by Baker and Taylor in \cite{10.4310/jdg/1563242469}.
-Given a compact oriented $3$-manifold $M$ and a knot $K$ in its interior, the \emph{wrapping number} with respect to $K$ is the function that takes a class $\alpha$ to the minimum number of intersections between $K$ and any norm-minimising incompressible surface representative of $\alpha$.
+Theorem \ref{thm: nonalternating pretzels} allows us to answer a question posed by Baker and Taylor in \cite{10.4310/jdg/1563242469}.
+Given a compact oriented $3$-manifold $M$ and a knot $K\subset M$, the \emph{wrapping number} with respect to $K$ is the map that takes a class $\alpha$ to the minimum number of intersections between $K$ and any norm-minimising incompressible surface representative of $\alpha$.
 In \cite[Question 2.1]{10.4310/jdg/1563242469}, Baker and Taylor asked whether the function $\wrap_K$ generally satisfies the triangle inequality.
 We can now answer this question negatively.

 \textbf{Theorem \ref{thm: wrapping number}.} \textit{Let $L_0\subset S^3$ be a torus link $T(2,2c)$, for some $c>1$, and let $M_0:=M_{L_0}$ be its exterior.
 There exist infinitely many knots $K\subset M_0$ such that $\wrap_K$ does not satisfy the triangle inequality in $H_2(M_0,\partial M_0)$.}